-• Disney Cruise Line.
+Disney Cruise Line.
 Disney Cruise Line, formally named Magic Cruise Co.
 Ltd., is a subsidiary of publically traded The Walt Disney Co.
 Disney Cruise Line has headquarters in the Orlando area (Celebration, Fla.) and London and, with its four ships, ranging in capacity from 2,400 to 4,000 passengers, controls nearly 3 percent of the global cruise market.
-The line began based upon a formula of combining cruise offerings with theme park experiences and, while also operating from non-Florida ports, has a contract with Port Canaveral that extends through 2022.
+The line began based upon a formula of combining cruise offerings with theme park experiences.
+Currently, Disney has contracts with both Port Canaveral and PortMiami to homeport ships.
 The company has contract options for two additional vessels.

 - Regent Seven Seas Cruises.
 Formerly Radisson Seven Seas Cruises, Miami-based Regent Seven Seas Cruises offers luxury cruises that are marketed as truly all-inclusive cruises on three relatively small vessels, with passenger capacities ranging from 490 to 700.
-It is owned by a unit of Apollo Management, which also has a 50 percent share of NCL.
+It is owned by a unit of Apollo Management, which also has a 28.1 percent share of Norwegian.
 Its Seven Seas Navigator operates out of PortMiami on voyages of as many as 24 days, with this long cruise calling six ports along Brazil's Amazon River. - Oceania Cruises.
 Miami-based Oceania Cruises, also owned by an Apollo Management unit, operates four luxury cruise ships, with capacities ranging from 824 to 1,260 passengers, with a fifth 824-passenger capacity ship currently under charter to Hapag-Lloyd and slated to rejoin the fleet in mid-2014.
 Some of the fleets sailings are from PortMiami. - Silversea Cruises.
 Based in Monaco and owned by a family out of Rome, Silversea Cruises operates six luxury vessels, each with a capacity in the 192- to 540-passenger range, with an additional similar ship slated to join the fleet via acquisition in September 2013.
 Several sailing from Port Everglades are scheduled for the 2013-14 winter season. - Celebration Cruise Line.
 Celebration Cruise Line operates a single 1,200 passenger ship from the Port of Palm Beach specialized in the Bahamian market.
 It is unique from the other lines in that operations include cargo and ferry services between South Florida and the Bahamas.